StraightDroid/android_manifest/README.md

-The Android Open Source Project LineageOS Bean 4.1.2
+The Android Open Source Project LineageOS 14.1
 ==============================================

 To initialize your local repository using the LineageOS trees, use a command like this: